Thank you for visiting my sites. You can also add my guestbook.

 Now, at least, part of me personally is to be on display in Dr. Helmut

-Trotnow's wonderful Allierten Museum at 135 Clayallee, items I donated after
+Trotnow's wonderful Allierten Museum at 135 Clayallee, items I donated

 reading of the museum on the internet through an organization I joined